What are Chestnuts? Interesting Facts & Nutritive Quality

 Other Chestnut Eating Traditions

-Other than being a yuletide favorite during the holiday season, chestnuts are consumed in many other ways often in desserts like cakes, puddings and confections.
+Other than being a yuletide favorite during the holiday season, chestnuts, also called "marrons", are consumed in many other ways often in desserts like cakes, puddings and confections.

 Chestnut puree is often combined with sweetener, milk and vanilla called "marron paste".
-It's frequently used as a filling for pastries, baked goods and French classics like Mont Blanc.
+It's frequently used as a filling for pastries, baked goods and to make the French classic dessert known as Mont Blanc.

 Marrons glacés is another example coming from France and Northern Italy in which roasted chestnuts are candied.

-At one time historical records indicate that there were close to four billion chestnut trees on the East Coast of the United States, largely dominating most of the trees in the Appalachian Mountain range.
+At one time historical records indicate that there were close to four billion chestnut trees on the Eastern part of the United States, largely dominating most of the trees in the Appalachian Mountain range.

-American chestnut (Castanea dentata) were massive trees averaging over 100 feet tall and 10 feet in diameter and known for their abundance of chestnuts.
+These American chestnuts (Castanea dentata) were massive trees averaging over 100 feet tall and 10 feet in diameter and known for their abundance of chestnuts.

-As American citizens, we can't really do a website page without talking about an event known as the Chestnut Blight.
+As American nature lovers, we can't really do a website page without talking about an event known as the Chestnut Blight.

-In the early 1900s a fungus (Cryphonectria parasitica) thought to have come from a Japanese chestnut species was introduced and took out most of the tree population over a 40 year period.
+This was a period in the early 1900s when a fungus (Cryphonectria parasitica), thought to have come from a Japanese chestnut species, was introduced and unfortunately took out most of this tree population over a 40 year period.

-Organizations like The American Chestnut Foundation are now dedicated to chestnut tree restoration and reintroducing the other disease resistant chestnut species back into this natural habitat.
+Today, organizations like The American Chestnut Foundation are now dedicated to chestnut tree restoration in an attempt to reintroduce other disease resistant chestnut species back into this natural habitat.

 Precautions: